javacc/javacc-8/docs/faq.md

 ---

+No!
+Not automatically!
+May be you fixed it, may be not!

-No. JavaCC will not report choice conflict warnings if you use a `LOOKAHEAD` specification.
+JavaCC will not report choice conflict warnings if you use a `LOOKAHEAD` specification (unless you use the `FORCE_LA_CHECK = true;` option).

 The absence of a warning doesn't mean that you've solved the problem correctly, it just means that you added a `LOOKAHEAD` specification.

 Consider the following example: